baeddavid/jds/README.md

 ## Hash Set

 Hash Set is implemented via the `Hash` abstract class.
 Below are the methods for the `HashSet` class.

+You can create a hash set by calling
+`new jds.HashSet()`
+assuming you gave the package import a name of `jds`.
 ## Methods

 | Method  | Description |